9:00 - 9:30 a.m. Informal Conversation and Extended Q & A

 9:30 - 10:00 a.m.
 Networking

-The #MeToo movement and recent incidents of implicit bias have created a media maelstrom with ensuing public recriminations directed to individuals and companies alike.
+You should have been in the room when Christie Hefner moderated this powerhouse panel.
+Over 80 attended to hear and discuss how the #MeToo movement and recent incidents of implicit bias have created a media maelstrom with ensuing public recriminations directed to individuals and companies alike.
 Boardrooms, both corporate and non-profit, are faced with vulnerabilities that--while not new--are now in the light of day.
 Directors can no longer afford to claim limited insight into the culture of their companies.
 They need to proactively address these important issues or risk the potential reputational damage that leads straight to value destruction.
-Join moderator, Christie Hefner, and our panel that includes Dennis Chookaszian, Brenda Gaines and Ami Wynne for what we know will be a lively and informative discussion on how implicit bias becomes the fertile ground for movements like #MeToo and others that may follow.
+In addition to Ms Hefner, the panel included Dennis Chookaszian, Sheila Talton (who graciously participated in place of Brenda Gaines who was unable to attend due to Hurricane Florence) and Ami Wynne for what was possibly the most lively, informative, and engaged discussion on how implicit bias becomes the fertile ground for movements like #MeToo and others that may follow.

 From 1988-2008, Christie Hefner was Chairman and CEO of Playboy Enterprises, Inc., making her the longest serving female CEO of a U.S. public company.
 During her tenure, she oversaw policy, management and strategy in all areas.
 Hefner restructured the company, initiating its highly successful electronic and international expansions, including leading the company onto the Internet, making Playboy the first national magazine on the web.
 She also greatly expanded the leveraging of the Playboy brand via licensing, generating close to $1 billion in annual global retail sales, 80% of them in women’s products.
 When she left, over 40% of her executives were women.
 For three years she was named to FORTUNE’s list of the 100 Most Powerful Women.